bp82125/vietid-extractor-client/README.md

 # Vietnamese ID Card Information Extractor (Client)

-A project focuses on extracting key information, such as the ID number, name, and address, from images of the front side of Vietnamese ID cards.
-This repository contains the front-end implementation for the Vietnamese ID Card Information Extractor, allowing users to upload ID card images, view real-time processing, and manage extracted information.
+Vietnamese ID Card Information Extractor is a project that focuses on extracting key information, such as the ID number, name, and address, from images of the front side of Vietnamese ID cards.
+This repository contains the front-end implementation, allowing users to upload ID card images, view real-time processing, and manage the extracted information.

 Check out [Vietnamese ID Card Information Extractor (Server)](https://github.com/bp82125/vietid-extractor-server)